jessepav/libgdx-wiki-old/Box2d.md

 }
 ```

-Then render your sprites using a libgdx `SpriteBatch` as usual.
+Then render your sprites using a libGDX `SpriteBatch` as usual.

 ## Sensors ##
 Sensors are Bodies that do not produce automatic responses during a collision (such as applying force).
 This is useful when one needs to be in complete control of what happens when two shapes collide.